 First, I mix together a variety of spices with all purpose flour in a bowl.

-I then pour cold buttermilk into a separate bowl.
+Pour cold buttermilk into a separate bowl.
 Now there is a bowl of the flour/spice mixture, a bowl of buttermilk, and the chicken (skin on), ready to go.

-Then I completely coat each piece of chicken with buttermilk, letting the excess drip back into bowl.
+Next, completely coat each piece of chicken with buttermilk, letting the excess liquid drip back into the bowl.

-I then put each piece of chicken back into the flour and coat it completely, again.
+Put each piece of chicken back into the flour and coat it completely, again.
 That’s right… this buttermilk fried chicken is double coated.